MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-app-bar.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Image of where the logo and title will appear in global navigation](media/app-bar-title-logo.png)

 7. Finally, determine the **Navigation source**.
-Learn more about selecting a source below.
+Learn more about selecting a source in the next step.
 8. Make edits to the selected global navigation source if needed by selecting **Edit global navigation**.
 Select **Save** when you are done.
 Updates to global navigation may take several minutes before they appear.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Image of where to select the global navigation source](media/app-bar-source.png)